Codeception/codeception.github.com/docs/Introduction.md

 It allows writing unit, functional, integration, and acceptance tests in a single, coherent style.

 All Codeception tests are written in a descriptive manner.
-Just by looking at the test body, you can clearly understand what is being tested and how it is performed.
+Just by looking at the test body, you can clearly understand what is being tested.

 <div class="alert alert-warning"><a href="https://github.com/Codeception/codeception.github.com/edit/master/docs/Introduction.md"><strong>Improve</strong> this guide</a></div>